3liz/qgis-gobs-plugin/docs/admin_guide/README.md

 To go on, you must first have installed and configured the G-Obs plugin for QGIS Desktop.
 See the doc [G-Obs installation and configuration](../installation/)

-## Create your administration project
+## Create your database local interface

 This algorithm will create a **new QGIS project file** for G-Obs administration purpose.